vitessio/website/content/zh/docs/schema-management/vschema.md

 1. The `keyspace ID` is a concept that is internal to Vitess.
 The application does not need to know anything about it.
 2. There is no physical column that stores the actual `keyspace ID`.
 This value is computed as needed.

-This difference is significant enough that we do not refer to the keyspace ID as the sharding key. we will later introduce the concept of a Primary Vindex which more closely ressembles the NoSQL sharding key.
+This difference is significant enough that we do not refer to the keyspace ID as the sharding key. we will later introduce the concept of a Primary Vindex which more closely resembles the NoSQL sharding key.

 Mapping to a `keyspace ID`, and then to a shard, gives us the flexibility to reshard the data with minimal disruption because the `keyspace ID` of each row remains unchanged through the process.